STEM OPT Extension

 - Cannot be self-employed as sole owner due to I-983 requirements.
 DHS Language: “STEM OPT students may participate in entrepreneurial ventures where the student is an employee.
 However, they may not act as their own employer or as the signatory for the employer for the purposes of this form.”

 "Important Notice: Currently, USCIS charges a fee of $410 for the I-765 form.
-Please make sure that you pay the correct fee as an incorrect amount could result in a denial/rejection.
 This fee is subject to change at any time."

 24-Month STEM OPT Extension Application Procedures